 Standing in line beside someone at the deli has nothing of the impersonal nature of standing in line behind people in a fast-food joint.
 You can actually look at one another and talk, and the banter is continual and friendly.
 Our deli serves people from all walks of life.
 This eqality comes in part from its location near a key intersection in Jackson as well as from its casual walk-through character, but it’s the food that matters, and while the offerings do have a solid blue-collar slant, you’ll find the well-heeled legislator or Junior Leaguer there getting a serving of grits right after someone in a pair of boots taking a morning break snagging a sausage and biscuit (or three).
 Simply being in line for a serving of peach cobbler is a lesson in social niceties, and those rules are rarely broken.
 Oh, you’ll occasionally follow someone on a cell phone ordering lunch for three people in her office (excluding them), so she has to go through the menu a couple of times and deal with sorting out the portions and options, but welcome to the digital age.
 The prices are just as democratic: fifty cents for a biscuit, six ninety-nine for a hearty plate lunch, with endless options in between.

 The lunches are lucullian, and any restaurateur would envy their traffic.
 Lunch officially opens at eleven, but even before ten-thirty when the steam tables are being loaded, the line has begun to form.
 Fried and baked chicken, meat loaf with red gravy, pork chops breaded and smothered, chicken and dumplings, chicken pot pie, chili mac and cheese, spaghetti with meatballs, barbecued ribs and chicken, beef stew and fried fish make their appearance in the line on a rotating basis every week, often twice in any given week.
 Two types of variety meats are on the menu: stewed chicken gizzards, which are outstanding, and braised liver with onions, equally as good.
 The roast turkey with vegetables served in brown gravy is practically indistinguishable from beef.
 The various vegetables ( including peas and snaps, a definitive Deep South dish, butter beans and limas, green beans, creamed potatoes and candied sweet potatoes) are cooked and held on the line for a very long time, and the longer in the heat, the better they become.
 Dressing (without chicken), mac and cheese and rice with broccoli and cheese are “vegetable” choices as well.
-Rolls, Mexican and regular corn muffins, sometimes corn sticks come with the plate, and baked cobblers are the usual dessert fare.
+Rolls, Mexican and regular corn muffins, sometimes corn sticks come with the plate, and baked cobblers–apple and peach, but on the rare occasion a sumptuous blackberry–are the usual dessert fare.

 No, you cannot order a sandwich, and if you order sliced meat or cheese during the lunch rush, you’re going to get dirty looks from the other customers, since it takes the entire staff to keep the line going, and one leaving the line slows it down.
 If you want a sandwich or a salad, you’ll find them pre-made in the refrigerated case between the deli and the main aisles of the store.
 There you’ll find containers (3 sizes) of their pimento and cheese, which is justly renowned throughout the neighborhood, though it is rather pricey ($6.99 lb.), as valued commodities tend to be the world over.
 This case also holds what you might consider “true” deli offerings, such as hummus, salsas, pickled vegetables and small portions of cheeses.